 - Using stones of different sizes to create structures as well as sandcastles in the sandpit (Engineering)

 - Using old, dried leaves and flowers to create their artwork (Art)

 - Counting and categorizing animals into different categories such as ‘two-legged’ animals such as hens or ‘four-legged’ animals such as cows (Math)

 By the end of our day, the journey back to school was brewing with interesting observations such as –

 - A farm is very different from a park or a garden

 - Almost all animals at the farm eat grass and grains

 - A separate area for animals was created so that they do not spoil the flowers and plants in the other part of the farm

-Additionally, I also probed my students by asking questions about the area that they had just visited such as “Who lives in such a neighborhood?”, “How is this area different from where you live?” etc. This discussion further gave way to a creative exercise where students decided to draw maps of the farm and their houses and then compare them.
+Additionally, I also probed my students by asking questions about the area that they had just visited such as “Who lives in such a neighbourhood?”, “How is this area different from where you live?” etc. This discussion further gave way to a creative exercise where students decided to draw maps of the farm and their houses and then compare them.
 It was interesting to hear discussions about the different kinds of houses and habitats.

-It may also be seen how while the term, STEAM, may sometimes be seen as a distant concept, it is in fact very doable even in early childhood.
+It may also be seen how while the term, STEAM, may sometimes be seen as a distant concept, it is very doable even in early childhood.
 It can then be said how it becomes important to study and explore STEAM learning in tandem with nature for the correlation between the two is what makes it so worthwhile.